-This section and other parts of this Annual Report on Form 10-K contain forward-looking statements within the meaning of the federal securities law that involve risks and uncertainties.
+This section and other parts of this Annual Report on Form 10-K contain forward-looking statements, within the meaning of the federal securities laws, that involve risks and uncertainties.
 Forward-looking statements provide current expectations of future events based on certain assumptions and include any statement that does not directly relate to any historical or current fact.
-The words "believe," "expect," "anticipate," "plan," "estimate," "target," "project," and similar expressions, among others, generally identify "forward-looking statements," which speak only as of the date the statements were made.
+The words "believe", "expect", "anticipate", "plan", "estimate", "target", "project", and similar expressions, among others, generally identify "forward-looking statements", which speak only as of the date the statements were made.
 The matters discussed in these forward-looking statements are subject to risks, uncertainties, and other factors that could cause actual results to differ materially from those set forth in the forward-looking statements.
-Factors that could cause or contribute to these differences include those discussed below and within Item 1A - Risk Factors.
+Factors that could cause or contribute to these differences include, but are not limited to, the risks, uncertainties, and other factors discussed below and within Item 1A - Risk Factors in this Annual Report on Form 10-K.

-Forward-looking statements are based on certain assumptions and expectations of future events which may not be accurate or realized.
+Forward-looking statements are based on certain assumptions and expectations of future events that may not be accurate or realized.
 Forward-looking statements also involve risks and uncertainties, many of which are beyond our control.
 Important factors that may materially affect such forward-looking statements and projections include:

-- fluctuations in energy and raw materials pricing; - failure to develop and market new products and applications, and optimally manage product life cycles; - · increased competition, and increasing consolidation of our core customers; - significant litigation and environmental matters, including indemnifications we were required to assume; - · significant or unanticipated expenses, including, but not limited to, litigation or legal settlement expenses; - our ability to manage and complete capital projects and/or planned expansions, including the start-up of capital projects; - · changes in relationships with our significant customers and suppliers; - failure to manage process safety and product stewardship issues appropriately; - global economic and capital markets conditions, such as inflation, interest and currency exchange rates, and commodity prices, as well as regulatory requirements; - · currency-related risks; - our current indebtedness and availability of borrowing facilities, including access to our revolving credit facilities; - business or supply disruptions and security threats, such as acts of sabotage, terrorism or war, weather events, and natural disasters; - uncertainty regarding the availability of additional financing in the future, and the terms of such financing; - negative rating agency actions; - · changes in laws and regulations or political conditions; - our ability to protect, defend, and enforce our intellectual property rights: - our ability to predict, identify, and address changes in consumer preference and demand; - our ability to complete potential divestitures or acquisitions and our ability to realize the expected benefits of divestitures or acquisitions if they are completed; - our ability to meet our growth expectations and outlook; - our ability to pay a dividend and the amount of any such dividend declared; and, - disruptions in our information technology networks and systems.
+- fluctuations in energy and raw materials pricing; - failure to develop and market new products and applications, and optimally manage product life cycles; - increased competition, and increasing consolidation of our core customers; - significant litigation and environmental matters, including indemnifications we were required to assume and cost-sharing arrangements into which we have entered: - significant or unanticipated expenses, including, but not limited to, litigation or legal settlement expenses; - our ability to manage and complete capital projects and/or planned expansions, including the start-up of capital projects; - · changes in relationships with our significant customers and suppliers; - failure to manage process safety and product stewardship issues appropriately; - global economic and capital markets conditions, such as inflation, interest and currency exchange rates, and commodity prices, as well as regulatory requirements; - the effects of pandemics on customer demand for our products, our manufacturing operations, our supply chain effectiveness and efficiencies, the broader financial markets, and our financial results; - currency-related risks; - our current indebtedness and availability of borrowing facilities, including access to our revolving credit facilities; - business or supply disruptions and security threats, such as acts of sabotage, terrorism or war, weather events, and natural disasters; - uncertainty regarding the availability of additional financing in the future, and the terms of such financing; - negative rating agency actions; - changes in laws and regulations or political conditions; - our ability to protect, defend, and enforce our intellectual property rights: - our ability to predict, identify, and address changes in consumer preference and demand; - our ability to complete potential divestitures or acquisitions and our ability to realize the expected benefits of divestitures or acquisitions if they are completed: - our ability to meet our growth expectations and outlook; - our ability to pay a dividend and the amount of any such dividend declared; and, - disruptions in our information technology networks and systems.

-Additionally, there may be other risks and uncertainties that we are unable to identify at this time, or that we do not currently expect to have a material impact on our business.
+Additionally, there may be other risks and uncertainties that we are unable to identify at this time or that we do not currently expect to have a material impact on our business.
 We assume no obligation to revise or update any forward-looking statement for any reason, except as required by law.